azam-akram/uuid-generator/README.md

 ```bash
 gradlew clean build
 ```
 The projects contains a **GeneratorApplication** application.
-Run this application it registers itself to consul service discovery server.
+Run this application, it registers itself to consul service discovery server.

 ### Application Consul configuration
 In order to make service discoverable in consul, I used spring cloud dependency and **@EnableDiscoveryClient**,